Lecture TimeThursday 8:30am - 10:15am

 Lecture 13 (21 Apr): Semester Paper Workshop (VI) and Conclusion

 * No bibliography is needed.

-* There will be SIX to Eight zoom tutorial sessions beginning in the evening on 2021.02.01 (1 February 2021 Monday).
-Students are expected to attend all of them and make one oral presentation of about 10 minutes.
-In every tutorial about 6 students shall be presenting.
+*There will be two tutorial groups (A and B).
+Students are expected to join one of the two groups, attend six sessions and make one oral presentation of about 15 minutes based on assigned pages of assigned material.
+In every tutorial about 4 to 6 students shall be presenting.